-Sive and her colleagues described their findings a recent paper in the online edition of the journal Disease Models and Mechanisms.
-Lead authors of the paper are Whitehead postdocs Alicia Blaker-Lee, Sunny Gupta and Jasmine McCammon.
+Sive and her colleagues described their findings in a recent paper in the online edition of the journal Disease Models and Mechanisms.
+Lead authors of the paper are Whitehead postdocs Alicia Blaker-Lee, Sunny Gupta, and Jasmine McCammon.

 A logical starting point